sumibi-yakitori/sumibi-yakitori/hid.md

+# HID handbook

 ## Replacing HID switches

 The circuits to which switches are soldered are likely to be through-holes.
 If those hard-to-remove switches are heated for a long time using a desoldering wick, the land will be heated and easily damaged.

 Therefore, as far as possible, use the FR-301[^DesolderingToolVideo][^FR-410] and a suitable nozzle to suck out the solder.

+Also, when unplugging the internal cable connector, pull on the cable part to pull out the pins, so grab the connector and pull it out.

 [^DesolderingToolVideo]: [Instructional videos on how to use the system do not exist on the Japanese language pages.](https://hakkousa.com/products/desoldering/desoldering-tools/fr-301-portable-desoldering-tool.html)
 [^FR-410]: [The FR-410 product page is more informative about desoldering.](